jmacias/elixir-playground/README.md

 ## Redirect to Random Chat Room

 Add controller to handle random chat rooms.
 To not implement render on LiveControler, had to add `lib/chat_web/controllers/room_live.html.heex`

+## Add chat page and chat actions
+* Add live-view form to enter message
+* Store messages in the Socket